ContinuumIO/misc-docs-info/README.md

 #Contributing to this GitHub test repository

 Welcome!
-This GitHub repository aspires to become a comprehensive tutorial for GitHub, git, rst and Sphinx, GitHub Pages, and Travis CI.
+This GitHub repository aspires to become a comprehensive tutorial for GitHub, git, ReStructuredText and Sphinx, GitHub Pages, and Travis CI.
 The repository contains a guest book, so for your first edit to a GitHub repository using these tools, you can simply sign the guest book.

 This tutorial currently (2015 Jul 2) covers making changes to a repository where you are a collaborator, and I hope soon to add information on making changes and pull requests to other repositories where you are not a collaborator, and explain common examples of each.